-10 N.Y.
+17 N.Y.
 Education Law § 2851(2)(m)

-- Resume or Curriculum Vitae: Provide a resume that includes all experience and expertise relevant to the founding, managing and governing of a charter school. - Education Credentials: If an individual has a high school diploma, GED or equivalent, an undergraduate or graduate degree from a higher education institution or a transcript, please provide a copy such documentation from their highest level of education attained. - If an individual has education credentials but cannot provide such documentation, please submit a signed and notarized letter stating the highest level of education obtained and the reason why the documentation cannot be provided. - Note: Individuals are not required to have any of the above referenced education credentials to serve on a charter school's Board of Trustees.
+- Education Credentials: If an individual has a high school diploma, GED or equivalent, an undergraduate or graduate degree from a higher education institution or a transcript, please provide a copy of such documentation from their highest level of education attained. - If an individual has education credentials but cannot provide such documentation, please submit a signed and notarized letter stating the highest level of education obtained and the reason why the documentation cannot be provided. - Note: Individuals are not required to have any of the above referenced education credentials to serve on a charter school's Board of trustees.
 To the extent available, such documentation is used for identity verification.

-Note Regarding Criminal Background Check/Fingerprint Scan: Proposed members of the Board of Trustees will be required to undergo criminal background checks via fingerprint scans.11 If advanced to the Capacity Interview phase, NYSED will provide the planning team with specific background check/fingerprint information.
+Note Regarding Criminal Background Check/Fingerprint Scan: Proposed members of the board of trustees will be required to undergo criminal background checks via fingerprint scans.
+18 If advanced to the Capacity Interview phase, NYSED will provide the planning team with specific background check/fingerprint information.
 The inability or unwillingness of any member of the applicant group to promptly undergo the required criminal background checks via fingerprint scans within the timeframe requested in advance of the Board of Regents meeting shall be grounds for denying a charter recommendation.

-- II.
-Proposed Charter School Information - a.
+II.
+Proposed Charter School Information

+- a.
 Proposed school name (must include the words "charter school" in the name); - b.
 Proposed school mission statement; - c.
-Proposed school location that at minimum identifies school district or community school district in New York City and may also specify a specific neighborhood or community within that district.
-Indicate whether the applicant group is requesting to be co-located in public school district facilities; - d.
+Proposed school location that at minimum identifies school district and may also specify a specific neighborhood or community within that district; - d.
 Target population/community served: Briefly describe the school's target population and the community that the school intends to serve; - e.
+Priority School Design: A description of which priority school design(s) the application meets based on the priority school designs enumerated in the Applicant Eligibility section of this RFP; - f.
 Planned grades and enrollment, using the required chart below to indicate grades, ages, and enrollment for each of year of the initial charter term;